smarinovic/smarinovic.github.io/_posts/2020-07-14-Savant-web-server-BoF.md

     main()
 ```

-Once fuzzing cycle is finished, we can see that majority of payloads which didn't returned expected reposnse have something in common.
+Once fuzzing cycle is finished, we can see that majority of payloads which didn't returned expected response have something in common.
 Every payload has at least one "%" character.

 ![Fuzzing results](https://github.com/smarinovic/smarinovic.github.io/blob/master/assets/img/savant_1.png?raw=true)